-Low carb green bean casserole made from scratch with all kinds of goodness!
+This low carb HEALTHY GREEN BEAN CASSEROLE is made from scratch with all kinds of goodness!
 This is the perfect Thanksgiving side dish, but it’s easy enough to make any night of the week.
+We swapped a homemade sauce for the can of cream soup.

 I grew up side-eyeing the green bean casserole.